mfaisalkhatri/api-testing-demo/README.md

 ## This is a demo project for api testing

-Edited this file from GitHub UI
+Example Readme file.

-this is a new change added from main branch
+This is a new change added from issue-9 branch